 Just Say Whoa

-Equine-assisted psychotherapy activities are utilized to develop communication skills and appropriate boundaries.
+Equine-assisted psychotherapy activities are utilized to develop communication skills, increase emotional self-awareness, build connections and learn boundary setting.
 Participants are encouraged to identify feelings and explore positive expression of emotions and needs, develop leadership skills and a sense of appreciation and empathy for themselves and others.

 Youth ages 9-18